splunk/public-o11y-docs/admin/authentication/SSO/sso-PingOne.rst

 Create data mappings in PingOne
 ===============================================================================

-To provide SAML SSO login for PingOne, Observability Cloud needs additional information from PingOne data fields.
-To set up the data mapping from PingOne to Observability Cloud, follow these steps:
+To provide SAML SSO login for PingOne, Splunk Observability Cloud needs additional information from PingOne data fields.
+To set up the data mapping from PingOne to Splunk Observability Cloud, follow these steps:

 #.
 Switch to the PingOne admin console.
 #.
 Select :guilabel:`Attribute Mappings`.